A Mountain Trekking Gateway: The Essential Travel Guide to Imlil

 Hike to Sidi Chamharouch

-For a gentler day-long trek, consider hiking to Sidi Chamharouch, a small village that’s renowned for its shrine visited by Muslim pilgrims.
-Beginning in the village of Imlil, this scenic six-hour hike winds through almond and walnut groves, passing Amazigh hamlets nestled into the mountain slopes.
+For a gentler day-long trek, consider hiking to Sidi Chamharouch, a small village that’s renowned for its shrine.
+Beginning in Imlil, this scenic six-hour hike winds through almond and walnut groves, passing Amazigh hamlets nestled into the mountain slopes.
 Along the way, you’ll be treated to stunning views of Jebel Toubkal and its neighboring summits in Toubkal National Park.

-After reaching Aroumd, beautifully situated on a glacial moraine spur overlooking terraced farmland, continue to Sidi Chamharouch at 2,310 metres.
-Here, a waterfall tumbles down the mountainside beside the shrine - an undeniably peaceful setting.
+After reaching Aroumd, which is situated on a glacial moraine spur overlooking terraced farmland, continue to Sidi Chamharouch (2,310 metres).
+Here, a waterfall tumbles down the mountainside beside the shrine, creating what is an undeniably peaceful setting.
 The trek culminates with a picnic lunch at a scenic viewpoint before the return journey to Imlil.

 Sidi Chamharouch is one of several trekking options offered by High Atlas Hiking, which receives consistently five-star reviews for its guides and the quality of its trekking experiences.